apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/ProtocolCore.md

 ### Capabilities & Authentication

-Types related to server capabilities and client authentication.
+Discover server capabilities and authenticate with these types.

 - ``Capability``
 - ``AuthenticationMechanism``